 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-There is actually quite a lot to know about these passes, and since I often recommend them in my Taiwan travel articles, I’ve decided to write this detailed guide to clarify a number of issues you will face while planning your Taipei itinerary and help you answer the question, “Should I get a Taipei Fun Pass?”
+There is actually quite a lot to know about these passes, and since I often recommend them in my Taiwan travel articles, I’ve decided to write this detailed guide to clarify a number of issues you will face while creating your Taipei itinerary and help you answer the question, “Should I get a Taipei Fun Pass?”

 Taipei Fun Pass vs. EasyCard